openops/mom/README.md

-MOM will be using [Vagrant](http://vagrantup.com) and a set of [Salt States](https://github.com/stackstrap/stackstrap-salt) to make localized builds a piece of cake.
+MOM will be using [Vagrant](http://vagrantup.com) and a set of [Salt States](https://github.com/stackstrap/stackstrap-salt) to make localized builds for native platforms a piece of cake... starting with Android.
 This will be on top of all sorts of other DevOps goodies that will enable the participation of the largest group of contributors possible.
 We welcome the addition of any other native platforms that support Linux and don't ask developers to bend over backwards.
 We may support IOS when we finish, but either way anyone is free to port this project over on their own terms :)

 ## Philosophy